SpikeInterface/spikeinterface/doc/how_to/waveform_extractor_to_sorting_analyzer.rst

         .. code-block:: python

             analyzer.has_extension(
-                extension_name = "spike_amplitudes")
+                extension_name="spike_amplitudes"
+            )

 You can delete extensions.
-Note that if you delete a child all of its parents will be deleted too.
+Note that if you delete a parent, all of its children will be deleted too.
 We'll now delete ``templates`` from the SortingAnalyzer and ``spike_amplitudes`` from our WaveformExtractor.

 .. grid:: 2